rydmike/flex_color_scheme/README.md

 theme options (click image to open hires version)_

 [**Example 5**](https://rydmike.com/flexcolorschemeV4Tut5) is the last, and most complex of the examples.
-It presents all configuration and settings available in FlexColorScheme.
+It presents most configuration and settings available in FlexColorScheme.
 You can modify them interactively and the application changes theme as you modify any setting.